Panther-lair - The Week 1 viewing guide

 Here’s what to watch for this weekend.

-Note: Wake Forest opened its season Thursday night with a 37-17 win over Elon at home, and Louisville got things started Friday night with a 39-34 win at Georgia Tech.
+Note: Wake Forest opened its season Thursday night with a 37-17 win over Elon at home, and Louisville got things started Friday night with a 39-34 win over Georgia Tech at Mercedes-Benz Stadium in Atlanta.

 Noon